-EuroGames in Copenhagen 2021 will include 29 different sports, all with their own tournaments.
-All tournaments will take place across Copenhagen and Malmö between 18-21 August, and we expect more than 5,000 athletes.
-All tournaments will include series for female and male identified players, and some team sports may include a league for mixed-gender teams.
+We’re including 29 different sports, all with their own tournaments.
+All tournaments will take place across Copenhagen and Malmö between 17-21 August, and we expect more than 6,000 athletes to join us.
+All tournaments will include series for female, male and non-binary identified players, and some team sports may include a league for mixed-gender teams.
 Furthermore, each tournament will include several levels to make sure that athletes of all levels, from beginner to pro, can compete and have fun.

 Sports to the People

 Sport to the People is an addition to the regular and recognized tournaments that make up the backbone of EuroGames.
 Sport to the People is a public program where we want to involve all the people living and visiting Copenhagen and Malmö during Copenhagen 2021 and it will take place in several squares, parks and venues across Copenhagen.

 The program wil include a number of drop-in sports for the public to take part in.
 These could include but are not limited to Drag Olympics, roller-skating through the city, bicycle workshops, skiing on the Copenhagen ski slope and rainbow family sports.

 These popular sporting events will be held throughout the week of Copenhagen 2021, and the goal is to have at least one morning activity, one afternoon activity and one evening activity each day, involving thousands.

 Sports Leader Conference